 Circuit Breaker / Safety Switch Tripped - Troubleshooting

-If you are unsure or uncomfortable with any step, it's best to consult a licensed electrician to ensure safety and compliance.
+If you're unsure or uncomfortable with any step, contact a licensed electrician to ensure safety and compliance.

 How do I check my Switchboard for a trip?